-PhD 2015 - The University of Texas at Austin, Germanic Studies
+Ph.D.
+Germanic Studies, The University of Texas at Austin

 I joined the St. Olaf German faculty in Fall 2015 and have enjoyed teaching a broad array of German courses at the intermediate and advanced levels, as well as courses in film studies and anthropology.
-In my teaching and course design, I strive to integrate diverse identities and social justice perspectives into an engaging content-based language curriculum.
-My research interests include the history of German anthropology and folklore studies, German war/postwar film, ethnography and critical historiography.
+In my teaching and course design, I strive to integrate diverse identities and social justice perspectives into an engaging and relevant content-driven language curriculum.
+My research interests include the history of German anthropology and folklore studies, German and Austrian war/postwar film, ethnography, critical historiography, and curriculum design.
 As an interdisciplinary scholar, I am interested in how ideas, people, and material things flow and transform across time, localities, and different fields of culture (literature, politics, art, etc.).
-My research has been presented at the GSA, ACTFL, NEMLA, MMLA, SCMLA, and HSS and has been supported by grants and fellowships from Fulbright, DAAD, and the University of Freiburg.
+My research has been published in German Studies Review and Die Unterrichtspraxis, presented at the GSA, ACTFL, NEMLA, MMLA, SCMLA, and HSS, and supported by grants from Fulbright and DAAD.

 - Intermediate German I and II (German 231, 232)